expertanalytics/xal/content/services/visualization/index.md

 need insight in the data too.
 Usually large amount of data available these days makes an efficient visualisation to an no-trivial task.

-Ou consultants have expertise in standard and advanced data visualisation techniques.
+Our consultants have expertise in standard and advanced data visualisation techniques.
 This includes the pre-treatment as reduction, aggregation and contextualising of data.
-As advanced methods as combining different visualisation techniques for higher understanding of data.
+And advanced methods as combining different visualisation techniques for higher understanding of data.